 I remembered how well black beans worked in brownies and thought that maybe white beans would be good in banana bread.
 I did find a couple of recipes and came up with my own concoction.

-Either my taste buds are off or this was really good — the first time I tried it.
+This was really good on the first try.
 My real test was Little D’s reaction.
 I knew if he asked for more at snack time, it was a keeper.
 And he did!
 (I did have to nudge him by asking him if he wanted more but he did say yes.)

 The whole house smelled wonderful when it was baking and the sweetness was perfect.
 I really like using whole wheat pastry flour instead of regular whole wheat flour (softer texture).
 Compared to the standard recipe, mine had just under 7g sugar per serving vs. 27g and more fiber and protein!

 - 1 cup mashed white beans (Cannelloni white kidney beans drained and rinsed well)